SelinCetinkaya/impression/README.md

 ## MVP

-_This project will be a functional image upload and sharing application, utilizng at least 3 tables with one-to-many assiciations between them.
+_This project will be an image upload and sharing application, utilizng at least 3 tables with one-to-many assiciations between them.
 Users will be able to upload their own photos, comment on any photo, and "like" photos.
 There will be basic styling using a component library as well as media queries to allow for usability across many different devices._

 <br>

 ### Goals

-- _Reach MVP in the designated timeframe_
-- _At least 3 tables_
+- _4 tables_
 - _Full CRUD for non-user tables_
+- _Users can only edit/delete their own posts_
+- _Authentication (only users can enter the site)_
+- _Users can "like" photos_

 <br>